yakivy/dupin/README.md

 ```

 ### Integration example
-For example you are using play framework in your project, then instead of parsing dtos directly from `JsValue`, you can create own wrapper around it and inject validation logic there, like:
+For example you are using play framework in your project, then instead of parsing dtos directly from `JsValue`, you can create your own wrapper around it and inject validation logic there, like:
 ```scala
 import cats.data.NonEmptyList
 import dupin.all._